 N.T.
 Wright is someone who is highly respected in Christian academic circles across the board.
-Interestingly, he’s also highly respected among progressive Christians who lean toward the left on both social and theological issues.
+Interestingly, he’s also highly respected among progressive Christians who lean toward the left (sometimes leaning hard) on both social and theological issues.

 I enjoyed spending several hours with Wright in conversation on our way to and back from a conference wherein we spoke together.
 We talked about many topics, including the Pauline authorship of Ephesians and the South Galatian theory (re: Galatians), which were particular encouraging to me given our common views on those subjects.

 (You can read more about those conversations in my interview with Wright called Mixing It Up with N.T.
 Wright.)